Nordic model: Reception

+Proponents

-The Nordic model has been positively received by some American politicians and political commentators.
-Jerry Mander has likened the Nordic model to a kind of "hybrid" system which features a blend of capitalist economics with socialist values, representing an alternative to American-style capitalism.
-Vermont Senator Bernie Sanders has pointed to Scandinavia and the Nordic model as something the United States can learn from, in particular with respect to the benefits and social protections the Nordic model affords workers and its provision of universal healthcare.
-Scandinavian political scientist Daniel Schatz argued that Sanders is wrong, saying that "the success of Nordic countries like Sweden – as measured by relatively high living standards accompanied by low poverty, with government-funded education through university, universal health coverage, generous parental-leave policies and long life spans – precedes the contemporary welfare state.", adding that "Research has suggested that the Northern European success story has its roots in cultural rather than economic factors.
-The Scandinavian countries ... historically developed remarkably high levels of social trust, a robust work ethic and considerable social cohesion".
+The Nordic model was positively received by some American politicians and political commentators.
+Jerry Mander likened the Nordic model to a kind of "hybrid" system that blends capitalist economics with socialist values, an alternative to American-style capitalism.
+Vermont Senator Bernie Sanders claimed that the US could learn from the Nordic model, particularly worker benefits and social protections and its universal healthcare.
+Scandinavian political scientist Daniel Schatz argued that Sanders is wrong, saying that "the success of Nordic countries....has its roots in cultural rather than economic factors", particularly its "high levels of social trust, robust work ethic, and social cohesion".

-According to Luciano Pellicani, the social and political measures adopted in countries like Sweden and Denmark are the same that some other European left-wing politicians theorised to combine justice and freedom, referring to liberal socialism and movements like Giustizia e Libertà and Fabian Society.
+According to Luciano Pellicani, Nordic social and political measures are the same that some other European left-wing politicians theorised to combine justice and freedom, referring to liberal socialism and movements like Giustizia e Libertà and Fabian Society.
 According to Naomi Klein, former Soviet leader Mikhail Gorbachev sought to move the Soviet Union in a similar direction to the Nordic system, combining free markets with a social safety net, but still retaining public ownership of key sectors of the economy – ingredients that he believed would transform the Soviet Union into "a socialist beacon for all mankind."